liborty/times/README.md

 Please see `tests/test.rs` for examples of how to specify the closures and call these functions on them.

-These benchmarks show that the fastest standard Rust destructive sort, labelled as `mutsort` here, is indeed the fastest but only up to about 100 sort items.
+These tests show that the fastest standard Rust destructive sort, (labelled as `mutsort`), is indeed the fastest but only up to about 100 sort items.
 Then all three versions of my `hashsort` overtake it.

 ## Appendix - Recent Releases